mgonto/restangular/README.md

 * **addElementTransformer(route, isCollection, transformer)**: Transformer is called with all elements that have been restangularized and match the specification regarding if it's a collection or not (true | false)

 #### setTransformOnlyServerElements
-This sets wether transformers will be run for local objects and not by objects returned by the server.
+This sets whether transformers will be run for local objects and not by objects returned by the server.
 This is by default true but can be changed to false if needed (Most people won't need this).

 #### setOnElemRestangularized